hazelcast/hazelcast/docs/design/sql/02-operator-interface.md

 ## Volcano Model

 Volcano Model defines the common data exchange interface between operators in the relational tree.
-This allows for extensibility, as new operators can be implemented with minimal changes to the engine.
+This allows for extensibility, as new operators could be implemented with minimal changes to the engine.

 In the original paper the interface consists of three operations: